aptech/docs/docs/CR-unique.rst

 ::

-    //Create column character vector, by using
+    // Create column character vector, by using
-    //numeric concatenation operator
+    // numeric concatenation operator
     levels = "high" | "medium" | "medium" | "low" |
              "high" | "medium" | "medium";

-    //Set flag to indicate data is character data flag = 0;
+    // Set flag to indicate data is character data flag = 0;

-    //Sort 'levels' alphabetically and
+    // Sort 'levels' alphabetically and
-    //remove any duplicate elements
+    // remove any duplicate elements
     levels_unique = unique(levels, flag);

-    //Note the $ used before the variable which
+    // Note the $ used before the variable which
-    //tells GAUSS to print as characters
+    // tells GAUSS to print as characters print $levels_unique;
-    print $levels_unique;

 The code above will produce the following output: